wix/stylable/docs/guides/components-basics.md

 * _The component's custom states_: any state connected to the component logic, and declared as a [Stylable pseudo-class](../references/pseudo-classes.md).

+Let's see how to create your own parts and states and expose them for use throughout a page or application.

-### Creating and Exposing Internal Parts
+### Create and Expose Internal Parts

-In the example above, we created a very simple button component.
-Now we [import](../references/imports.md) this button into a `Form` component, and the classes that we created are available to us as internal parts of the component we import.
+In the example above, you created a very simple button component.
+Now let's [import](../references/imports.md) this button into a `Form` component.
+The classes that you created above are available as internal parts of the imported component.
 Each class is available by its name as a [Stylable pseudo-element](../references/pseudo-elements.md).

-And we can now style our `Button` in the scope of our `Form` to fit our needs.
+You can now style your `Button` in the scope of the `Form` so that it fits the needs of this page.

-We take the `Button` component and import it into our TypeScript file, also adding it to our render:
+Let's take the `Button` component and import it into the TypeScript file, and also add it to the render:

 ```tsx
 /* form.tsx */